shoesCodeFor/CoordConverter/README.md

 ##Vanilla JS

-1) Include the JS file
+1) Include the JS file with `<script src="/path/to/CoordConverter.js"></script>`
+2) Start using the functions within the JS file.

+Recommended usage: parse in a string with one or two coordinates and pass them into the functions.

+Example: 35°54'22.9998"W